 - Have our stairwell professionally painted.
 (We already got a quote for painting and plaster repair of some cracks in the space.
 It’s $840, which is why we’ve put it off a bit.
 I wanted to do wallpaper, but that’s going to be at least $1,000 in wallpaper alone and we’re not planning to live here forever.
 It seems like a smarter decision to paint now and allocate money to other projects before something as indulgent as wallpaper.)

-- Replace the light fixture in our office and in Dave’s closet.
+- Replace the light fixture in Dave’s closet.

 - Address our closet organization needs.
 Purchase systems that will optimize the spaces, and install by the end of March.